sunfishstanford/sunfishstanford.github.io/_posts/2023-11-05-FreeEnergyFAQ1.md

 Let's further develop this intuition by diving into a FAQ on a few simple but subtle questions related to why free energy is a valuable tool for us.
 I also added a bonus question related to free energy for simulating molecules.

-I was confused by these questions for a long time, so I'm excited to share this, and hope it is useful for others.
+I was confused by these questions for a long time, so I'd like to share this, and hope it is useful for others.

 FAQ
 --